microsoft/WindowsAppSDK/specs/dynamicdependencies/DynamicDependencies.md

     ///
     /// @note This fails if the package dependency cannot be resolved to a specific package.
     ///
-    /// @see Create(String, PackageVersion, PinPackageDependencyOptions)
+    /// @see Create(String, PackageVersion, CreatePackageDependencyOptions)
     /// @see CreateForUser()
     /// @see CreateForSystem()
     static PackageDependency Create(